How to deal with a dementia ‘patient’* who is aggressive

 Why do people who’re experiencing dementia so often become angry and hurtful?
 There is an answer—a way to avoid the anger that so often accompanies dementia—but it’s not a simple one.
 If it were, far fewer families would be dealing with combativeness and aggression when their loved ones develop dementia or Alzheimer’s.
-Like anything complex, this will take some explaining, so I’ll write about this issue of anger and meanness with dementia in a series of articles (this article is Part 1; see Part 2: Dementia and Anger; Part 3 is coming later in 2020…).
+Like anything complex, this will take some explaining, so I’ll write about this issue of anger and meanness with dementia in a series of articles (this article is Part 1; see Part 2: Dementia and Anger; see Part 3: Dementia and Aggressiveness).

 The first step to having happier interactions and fewer episodes of aggression or combativeness with someone who’s experiencing dementia is to understand why they may begin treating you badly.

 The short answer is that most of us don’t really understand which cognitive skills dementia takes away.
 More importantly, we do not realize which skills are not lost.
 And so we inadvertently embarrass people and unintentionally belittle or frustrate them without realizing what we’ve done.
 We then find ourselves on the receiving end of a verbal or physical blow with no idea what went wrong, and their response seems unwarranted or crazy.